 This study generates empirical proof on the involvement of ACs on the IAF on the quality of internal audit performance.
 The findings of this study show that the IAF is considered a key resource contributing to the execution of strategy and attainment of organizational goals.
 However, they require support and synchronization to function effectively and efficiently (Ahmad, 2015).
 As a result, the ACs involvement in the IAF helps to harmonize the IAF's activities.
 Notably, this study shows that ACs get involved in all the stages of the internal auditing process, right from audit planning to monitoring and implementation of recommendations.
-Drawing on the RDT theory, the resourcefulness of the ACs is demonstrated by their involvement in all the stages of the IA process and its attendant effect on IAF performance quality.
+Drawing on the RDT theory, the resourcefulness of the ACs is demonstrated by their involvement in all the stages of the IAF performance quality.